ArtHirche/ArtHirche/README.md

 <br>

-- A passionate Self-taught Back-end developer.
+- A passionate Self-taught Fullstack developer.
 - Currently learning Development in FIAP, studying Systems Analysis and Development.
-- I’m currently open for an Intern.
+- I’m currently open for a Job.

 <br><br>